[Letter] An open manifesto for a post-growth EU

 Author bio

 Timothée Parrique is the author of The Political Economy of Degrowth and a researcher at the School of Economics and Management of Lund University.
-Kate Raworthis the author of Doughnut Economics and senior associate at the Environmental Change Institute at Oxford University and professor of practice at Amsterdam University.
+Kate Raworth is the author of Doughnut Economics and senior associate at the Environmental Change Institute at Oxford University and professor of practice at Amsterdam University.
 Vincent Liegey is the co-author of Exploring Degrowth, a Critical Guide and an engineer & coordinator of Cargonomia, a degrowth research & experimentation cooperative in Budapest.

 Disclaimer